How Long Do Manic Episodes Last?

 - Energetic and Hyperactive Behavior: During a manic episode, individuals often exhibit a surplus of energy.
 They may engage in non-stop activities, have a restless demeanor, and appear constantly on the move.

-- Rapid and Pressured Speech: Manic individuals often talk quickly and with a sense of urgency.
+- Rapid and Pressured Speech: Manic individuals often talk with a sense of urgency.
 Their speech may be difficult to interrupt, and they may jump from one topic to another without coherence.

-- Increased Sociability: People experiencing a manic episode may become excessively sociable and seek out social interactions.
+- Increased Sociability: People experiencing a manic episode may become excessively friendly and seek out social interactions.
 They may initiate conversations with strangers, make impulsive social plans, or display an extroverted demeanor.

 - Impulsivity and Risky Behavior: Mania can lead to impulsive decision-making and engaging in high-risk behaviors.
 This can include excessive spending, reckless driving, substance abuse, gambling, or engaging in unprotected sexual activities.